Call Her Savage

-Call Her Savage is a 1932 pre-Code drama film directed by John Francis Dillon and starring Clara Bow.
-The film was Bow's second-to-last film role.
-It is also one of the first portrayals of homosexuals on screen, including a scene in a gay bar.
+Call Her Savage (also known as Red Headed Savage), is a 1932 pre-Code drama film directed by John Francis Dillon.
+The film was based on the book of the same name by Tiffany Thayer, which contains themes of promiscuity, sadism, and lesbianism.

+The film stars Clara Bow, Gilbert Roland, Thelma Todd, Monroe Owsley, Estelle Taylor, Weldon Heyburn and Willard Robertson.
+The movie was Bow's first return to the screen after she had experienced a nervous breakdown, and took a temporary leave of absence from appearing in any films, and it was Bow's second-to-last film role.

+Its portrayal of a scene in a gay bar would become impossible in less than two years, when enforcement of the Hays Code became more stringent.
+Hays office was not pleased with the racier content in the film, and instructed Fox to "clean it up", and Fox initially complied by removing most of the "offensive sexual material."
+Nonetheless, during an additional rewrite of the script, most of the aforementioned material made its way back into the film.

 Plot

-A wild young woman, Nasa Springer (Clara Bow), born and raised in Texas by well-to-do parents, rebels against her father.
+A wild young woman, Nasa Springer, born and raised in Texas by well-to-do parents, rebels against her father.
 She is sent to school in Chicago, where her disruptive behavior marks her as a troublemaker.

 She marries a rich playboy, who then declares the marriage a ploy and abandons her.
 She is renounced by her father, who tells her he never wishes to see her again.
 She discovers she is pregnant and bears a child.
 Reduced to poverty, she moves into a boardinghouse with her infant, and struggles to pay for the baby's basic needs.

 Unaware that her grandfather in Texas has died and left her a $100,000 fortune, a desperate Nasa dresses up as a prostitute and goes out in the neighborhood hoping to earn some quick cash to purchase medicine for her child.
 While she is out, a drunken lout at the boardinghouse drops a match and accidentally sets the building on fire.
 Nasa's infant is killed in the blaze.

 Upon learning that her mother is dying, she hurries home to Texas.
 There she learns that she is a "half-breed", half white and half Indian.
 The assertion is made that this explains why she had always been "untameable and wild."

-This knowledge of her lineage would supposedly allow her the possibility for happiness in the arms of a handsome young "half-breed" Indian named Moonglow (Gilbert Roland), a longtime friend who has secretly loved her.
+This knowledge of her lineage would supposedly allow her the possibility for happiness in the arms of a handsome young "half-breed" Indian named Moonglow, a longtime friend who has secretly loved her.